sophieboyle1/Trivia-game/README.md

 * A question progress bar to show which question you are currently on.
 * Leader score board to log in all the users highest scores.
 * Use a API to get a wide range of questions.
+* I decided not to let the user see the correct answer after answering incorrect as I wanted to add more initiative for the user to return to the site.

 ****
 ## The Skeleton Plane